The State of Women in Tech 2019

 (Sad fact: Even lauded author J.K.
 Rowling chose to use an initialed version of her name because of perceived gender biases in her industry).

 While everyone is subject to failings and mistakes in the workplace, when women in high places fail in the public eye, it’s viewed as a harder fall — a reason why women shouldn’t lead — with more intense media scrutiny and criticism.
 Yep, it’s been proven.
 There’s a nice double standard for you.

 For other marginalized groups, problems only seem to amplify, especially with both gender and race discrimination concerns intensifying underrepresentation.
 Perhaps more than gender, race is a huge concern for women in tech.

-In 2013, women of black, Hispanic, and Native American descent made up 18 percent of the college-aged population, yet they only earned 6 percent of computing degrees and 3 percent of engineering degrees.
+In 2013, women of black, Hispanic, and Native American descent made up 18% of the college-aged population, yet they only earned 6% of computing degrees and 3% of engineering degrees.

 Even with many companies pouring money into diversity initiatives, something is faulty: the workforce remains largely homogeneous and severely lacking in women of color.
 But diversity in tech is crucial: not only are truly-diverse companies more likely to report growth, but they perform better, and have higher levels of employee satisfaction and an increased competitive edge.

 Companies are often tight-lipped about the breakdown of intersectional ethnicities represented in their female employees — only in 2016 did one company step up.
 Now, numbers show Pinterest sitting at the top of companies for percent of underrepresented minority groups at management and executive levels in tech.
-Yet, that winning-number is only at 8 percent.
+Yet, that winning-number is only 8%.